Elizabeth Haran: Writing

 Haran writes historical fiction, setting her novels in various parts of Australia in earlier centuries.

 After being rejected by publishers in the UK and US, Haran's first novel was accepted by a German publisher in 1999, and appeared in 2001.
 She has written seventeen novels, all adventure/love stories set in Australia in the 19th and 20th centuries.
 She travels to the settings of her books to get a feel for the area and to do research.
 Her books have been published in more than ten countries (Germany, Bulgaria, France, Spain, Serbia, Russia, Croatia, Czech Republic, Slovakia, Poland, English speaking countries as e-books and Latvia), and have sold more than 1.5 million copies in Germany.
 Her novels are very popular in Germany.

 Works

 Sunset over Eden

 This book is set in the Queensland sugar cane town of Innisfail.
 The town is just recovering after being devastated in a cyclone.
-This book was published in German, Slovakian, Croatian, Czech and Russian.
+This book was published in German, Slovak, Croatian, Czech and Russian.

 Stars in the Southern Sky

 This book is historical fiction set in Birdsville, Queensland, one of the most isolated towns in Australia.
 Elizabeth changed the name of the town to Kangaroo Crossing for the book.
-Foreign language editions of the book have been published in German, Czechoslovakian and Russian.
+Foreign language editions of the book have been published in German, Czech, Slovak and Russian.

 River of Fortune

-This book was published in German, Czechoslovakian and Russian.
+This book was published in German, Czech, Slovak and Russian.

 Whispers in the Wind

 This book is set on Kangaroo Island, off the coast of South Australia, in 1845.
-This book was published in German, Czechoslovakian and Russian.
+This book was published in German, Czech, Slovak and Russian.